sapegin/washingcode-book/manuscript/Avoid_mutation.md

 Here, we create a copy of an incoming array before sorting it, so the original array never changes.

-Probably the only valid reason to mutate function parameters is performance optimization: when you work with a huge piece of data, and creating a new object or array would be too slow.
-But like with all performance optimizations: measure first to know whether you actually have a problem, and avoid premature optimization.
+Probably the only valid reason to mutate function parameters is performance optimization: when we work with a huge piece of data and creating a new object or array would be too slow.
+But like with all performance optimizations: measure first to know whether we actually have a problem, and avoid premature optimization.

-#### Make mutations explicit if you have to use them
+#### Make mutations explicit if they are necessary

 Sometimes we can’t avoid mutations, for example, because of an unfortunate language API that does mutation.